-- 47. When industry engages in import and export activities, it may request services from the Agency.
-These import and export activities are the result of industry pursuing markets and profits.
+- 46. When industry engages in import and export activities, it may request services from the Agency.
 Having the Agency address the risks inherent in importing food, plants or animals into Canada or ensuring that Canadian exports meet the requirements of importing countries provides a financial or competitive advantage to those seeking the services (e.g. access to foreign markets).
-Therefore, 100% cost recovery would be appropriate for activities relating to import and export. - 48.
-Each activity related to domestic production/consumption must be assessed individually to determine which are appropriate for cost recovery and whether they should be fully, partially, or not cost recovered.
-Partial cost recovery would be appropriate for activities related to compliance with regulations (e.g. domestic meat inspection) because these activities have a public benefit component, but are also required to ensure industry compliance. - 49.
-It is the purpose of the activity, rather than the activity itself, that determines whether it should be cost recovered.
-The same activity can be undertaken either for private or public benefit.
-For example, laboratory analysis of food done for investigations relating to food recalls or determining disease transmission are done in the interests of public safety and are not appropriate for cost recovery.
-However, laboratory analysis of food done to fulfill the requirements for exporting are done for the benefit of the exporting company, and are appropriate for cost recovery. - 50.
-As identified previously, activities are not considered appropriate for cost recovery if they are: - related to food safety or protection of the animal/plant resource bases with no identifiable beneficiary beyond the general public (e.g. on-going sampling and monitoring of food/plants/animals for the purpose of generating baseline data, Agency efforts to eradicate invasive species); - where cost recovery is not cost-effective (e.g. costs more to collect the fee than the service provided); - where cost recovery would be inconsistent with government policy objectives. - 51.
+Therefore, 100% cost recovery would be appropriate for activities relating to import and export. - 47.
+Each activity related to domestic production/consumption must be assessed individually to determine the extent to which they should be cost recovered.
+Partial cost recovery would be appropriate for activities related to compliance with regulations (e.g. domestic meat inspection) because these activities have a public benefit component, but are also required to ensure industry compliance. - 48.
 Where the activity falls along the public-private good continuum is one of several factors used to determine the cost recovery rate.
 Additional factors, such as the impact on competitiveness, and special needs of small businesses, are considered when establishing the fee for service.
+This approach is consistent with Treasury Board guidelines and approaches used by other government departments.